 Everyone has a shared responsibility to follow the rules of the road, yet some motorists fail to provide enough space to cyclists.
 This irresponsible behavior can lead to a serious accident, subsequent injuries, costly medical bills and a bicycle that’s now totaled.

-Our experienced personal injury lawyers have successfully represented many bicycle accident victims on Long Island who have been hurt by the actions of careless drivers.
+Our experienced personal injury lawyers have successfully represented many bicycle accident victims on Long Island who the actions of careless drivers have hurt.
 After a collision on two wheels, trust Trantolo & Trantolo to help secure the compensation you deserve.

-What Duties of Care Are Owed to Cyclists?
+What Duties of Care Are Owed to Cyclists in New York?

 Cycling has become increasingly popular in New York State as an alternative to walking, driving cars or using public transportation.
 Other vehicles are obligated to share the road with them, but what duties of care do they owe bicyclists?